farirpgs/fari-games/_games/charge-rpg.md

 First, thank you.

-If you are reading this, it means you are somewhat interested in this game, and this means a lot to us, so thanks a million.
+The fact that you are reading this and are interested in playing this game means a lot to us, so thanks a million.

 You're amazing, that's as simple as that.